Credit Cards for Young Adults

 FAQ

 Beginners should look for a credit card with no annual fee.
-But really, it may come depend on what card you qualify for with limited credit.
+But really, it may come depend on what card you qualify for with limited credit.- If you have good credit history already, go for a cashback rewards card.

 If you have no credit at all (or bad credit), your options will be limited to secured credit cards.
 With these cards, your credit limit is secured by a deposit, which reduces risk to the lender.
 Secured cards will help you build credit over time as your activity is reported to the credit bureaus.